ciwchris/blog/pages/about.md

 ### About this website

 This site is built with [Eleventy](https://www.11ty.dev/).
-Content and other tools used [can be viewed on GitHub](https://github.com/ciwchris/blog).
+Content and other tools used can be viewed at [https://blog.christopherlopes.com](https://blog.christopherlopes.com).

 ### Contact